Your cart is currently empty!

 Course Structure

 This course will be divided into 12 units.
-Each unit will be rich with activities, labs, virtual interactives, traditional reading/work, class/group discussions, independent research and collaboration, demos, book discussion and critical thinking.
+Each unit will be rich in activities, labs, virtual interactives, traditional reading and work, class and group discussions, independent research and collaboration, demonstrations, book discussions, and critical thinking.
 We will value everyone’s contribution to the course.
-It is imperative that students attend the weekly class meeting, participate and thoughtfully complete all assignments with best effort.
-Live weekly classes will include a variety of discussion, lecture notes, demos, group activities/labs, and review.
-Outside of class will require independent habits of completing all assigned work.
-Weekly quizzes and end of unit test will be assigned.
+It is imperative that students attend the weekly class meeting, participate actively, and complete all assignments thoughtfully with their best effort.
+Live weekly classes will include a variety of discussions, lecture notes, demonstrations, group activities and labs, and review sessions.
+Outside of class, you will need to develop independent habits of completing all assigned work.
+Weekly quizzes and an end-of-unit test will be assigned.

 Units Covered: